18. Competing After A Suit Opening

 Some partners agree to use Michaels only with minimal or maximum hands – see Minimax.

 A question arises when the Michaels bid shows a major and an unknown suit, and the responder makes a bid, but advancer has no support for the major.
 E.g., (1♥) 2♥ (3♦) ?.
 Typically responder’s 3♦ bid shows a weak hand with diamonds, if opponents are playing unusual vs. unusual, but many intermediate pairs will lack agreements.
-With values but lacking spade support here, and ideally holding at least two diamonds, advancer should double, asking for the second suit or a penalty pass.
+With values but lacking spade support here, and ideally holding at least two diamonds, advancer should double, asking for the second suit or conversion of the double to penalty.

 Without values, of course, you are off the hook and can pass.